 About 50 experts work at essenscia, whereby generic topics are dealt with by experts on a regional or federal level, and end-product related topics are covered by experts in various product groups such as essenscia PolyMatters (plastic materials and polymers), BATO (tank storage), Phytofar (phytopharmaceuticals), Detic (cosmetics and detergents), IVP (paints and inks), Belfertil (mineral fertilizers) and LAB (lubricants).

-The ambition of essenscia is – in accordance with its mission statement and values – to accompany our members in the best possible manner, so the sector can continue to deliver its contribution to society’s welfare, whilst operating within the framework of sustainable development as expressed by the United Nations Sustainable Development Goals.
+The ambition of essenscia is – in accordance with its mission statement and values – to accompany our members in the best possible manner, so the sector can continue to deliver its contribution to society’s welfare, whilst operating within the framework of sustainable development as expressed by the United Nations Sustainable Development Goals and the European Green Deal.

-Already in 2009, essenscia developed – as the first sector federation in Europe – a sectoral sustainable development report to communicate to society at large about our engagement, the sector’s contribution to sustainable development and its performances on key indicators in the three pillars of sustainability: People, Planet and Prosperity.
-This contributes to the corporate branding of the sector to convince potential partners, ranging from investors to future employees, of the interest and value to engage with the chemical and life sciences sector in Belgium.
+Already in 2009, essenscia was the first sector federation in Europe to develop a sectoral sustainable development report to communicate to society at large about our engagement, the sector’s contribution to sustainable development and its performances on key indicators in the three pillars of sustainability: People, Planet and Prosperity.
+This contributes to transparent communication about our sustainability performance as a sector and to the corporate branding of the sector to inform potential partners, ranging from investors to future employees, about the sense and value of engaging with the chemical and life sciences sector in Belgium.

-With changing global equilibria, see for instance the reduction in share of EU chemical production in the global chemical turnover1, it is of the upmost importance to continue to advocate that a strong EU and Belgian frontrunner position on subjects such as circular economy, a carbon smart society and sustainable development, need to be balanced in a smart manner with the importance to keep the Belgian and EU industry competitive in a global economy so it can continue to contribute to society’s welfare.
+With changing global equilibria, such as the reduction in share of EU chemical production in the global chemical turnover1, it is of utmost importance to work on a clear, long-term industrial vision in Europe and Belgium to achieve strategic autonomy in production capacity and raw materials, and to consolidate a strong EU and Belgian frontrunner position on subjects such as circular economy, a carbon smart society and sustainable development on the world stage.
+That leading position needs to be carefully balanced with the importance of keeping the Belgian and EU industry competitive in a global and open economy so it can continue to make a healthy economic contribution to the welfare of society.
+We must ensure that a complex balance is struck between the economic ‘engine’ for prosperity, jobs and innovation capacity and the ambitious sustainability goals.
+A healthy entrepreneurial and production landscape is essential for prosperity.

-The decision making body of essenscia is the Board of Directors (this is the only formal board of the organisation).
-The current president is Hans Casier, CEO of INEOS Phenol.
-The member companies who are the largest contributors (contributions through annual fees are based on added value), are designated members of the board.
-There are also (non-formal) Boards of Directors for the Flemish, Walloon and Brussels regions and SME members.
-They each have a representative in the essenscia Board of Directors.
-The president of the board is elected within and by the members or the board for a period of three years with a possibility of one re-election, bringing the total maximum presidency period up to six years.
-The composition of the board can be consulted on the essenscia website.
-The essenscia Board of Directors validates the different steps in the elaboration of the sustainability report.
+The decision making body of essenscia is the Governing Body (this is the only formal board of the organisation).
+The current president is Hans Casier, CEO of INEOS Phenol and INEOS Nitriles.
+The member companies that are the largest contributors (contributions through annual fees are based on added value), are designated members of the Governing Body.
+There are also Regional Councils for the Flemish, Walloon and Brussels regions and SME members.
+The presidents of the Regional Councils have a representative in the essenscia Governing Body.
+The president of the Governing Body is elected within and by the members of the body for a period of three years with a possibility of one re-election, bringing the total maximum presidency period up to six years.
+The composition of the Governing Body can be consulted on the essenscia website.
+The essenscia Governing Body validates the different steps in the elaboration of the sustainability report.

-A small internal working group composed of Yves Verschueren (Managing Director of essenscia), Saskia Walraedt (Director essenscia PolyMatters and former Senior Advisor Sustainable Development), Gert Verreth (Head of communication), Nathalie De Vadder (Data Manager) and Sofie Bracke (Coordinator of the sustainable development report and Advisor Circular Economy), took in charge the follow-up of the global process of the elaboration of the report.
+A small internal working group composed of Yves Verschueren (Managing Director of essenscia), Saskia Walraedt (Director essenscia PolyMatters and former Senior Advisor Sustainable Development), Gert Verreth (Director Communication and Public Affairs), Nathalie De Vadder (Data Manager), Sofie Bracke (Advisor Circular Economy and Sustainable Development) and Anneleen Bettens (Advisor Social Policy) took charge of the follow-up of the global report elaboration process.

 All essenscia experts gave input on their expertise domains and called upon member experts for input and feedback.